conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 Authorization (ACLs) is handled by the backing Kafka cluster.

-Any calls to the Kafka ACLs API made on the Gateway will be forwarded to the backing Kafka cluster.
+Any calls to the Kafka ACLs API made on Gateway will be forwarded to the backing Kafka cluster.

 ### In Non-Delegated Mode

-Authorization (ACLs) is managed by the Gateway, as such you have to define the ACLs for your applications in the Gateway.
+Authorization (ACLs) is managed by Gateway, as such you have to define the ACLs for your applications in Gateway.
 This is done using the Kafka ACLs commands, or the Conduktor Console UI.

 The principal attached to the ACLs can be either the local Service Account name, or the external Service Account name.
-If the client connects to the Gateway using OAUTHBEARER, but no external Service Account is defined, the `sub` of the JWT client token will be used as the principal.
+If the client connects to Gateway using OAUTHBEARER, but no external Service Account is defined, the `sub` of the JWT client token will be used as the principal.